aptivate/inaspmaterials/src/guides/Learning_Objectives.rst

 	* What questions do we want to answer?
 	* How do we answer them?

-* Making a difference
+#.
+Making a difference

 	* Changing user behaviour
 	* The role of policy

-* Policy development
+#.
+Policy development

 	* Importance of policies in network management
 	* Policy development framework
 	* Examples of good and bad policy documents
 	* Creating a policy development action plan

+#.
+Technical measures

+	* Firewalls
+	* Antivirus
+	* Proxy caches
+	*

-* Making it happen
+#.
+Making it happen

 	* Why does it not happen already?
 	* Aligning incentives
 	* Propaganda and persuasion
+	* Justifying budget increases
+	* Keep your best people

 Unit 0 – Introductions
 ----------------------